Inflectra/rapise-documentation/docs/AI/ai_dashboard.md

 ![Command Menu](./img/ai_panel_command_menu.png){width="179px"}

 - :fontawesome-inflectra-generate: - generate or regenerate code for the command.
+- :material-creation-outline: - edit the generated code using AI (added in Rapise 9.1).
+See [In-Place AI Editing](#in-place-ai-editing) below.
 - <span class="nocolor">:heroicons-outline-play:</span> - run the code for this command.
 - <span class="nocolor">:heroicons-outline-document-duplicate:</span> - copy the command ID to the clipboard.
 - <span class="nocolor">:heroicons-outline-chat-bubble-left-right:</span> - open the corresponding chat session in the AI Dashboard.
 - <span class="nocolor">:heroicons-outline-hand-thumb-up:</span> - like the result of code generation.
-This will be used as a [positive example](../RVL/AI.md#tuning-with-positive-and-negative-examples) in subsequent AI Command prompts.
+This will be used as a [positive example](ai_command.md#tuning-with-positive-and-negative-examples) in subsequent AI Command prompts.
 - <span class="nocolor">:heroicons-outline-hand-thumb-down:</span> - dislike the result of code generation.
-This will be used as a [negative example](../RVL/AI.md#tuning-with-positive-and-negative-examples) in subsequent AI Command prompts.
+This will be used as a [negative example](ai_command.md#tuning-with-positive-and-negative-examples) in subsequent AI Command prompts.

+### In-Place AI Editing

+!!! note "Added in Rapise 9.1"

+You can refine generated code directly in the AI Panel without opening a separate chat.
+Each command displays a sparkles icon (:material-creation-outline:) that enables in-place editing with AI assistance.

+**How to use:**

+1. Click the sparkles icon (:material-creation-outline:) next to any command with generated code
+2. An input field appears below the command where you can type your modification request
+3. Enter instructions describing how to change the code (e.g., "Use object ID: Login_Username" or "Add error handling")
+4. Press Enter or click the play button to submit
+5. The AI regenerates the code based on your instructions
+6. A confirmation message appears when the code is updated

+**Example use cases:**

+- Specify which object from the repository to use: `Use object ID: Login_Username`
+- Change the action type: `Use DoSetText instead of DoClick`
+- Add additional steps: `Also verify the field is visible before clicking`
+- Fix issues with generated code: `The element name should be Submit_Button`

+This feature streamlines the iterative refinement process—you can quickly adjust generated code without leaving the AI Panel or starting a new chat session.

+### Object Navigation

+!!! note "Added in Rapise 9.1"

+When SmartAction commands reference objects from your repository, the AI Panel displays the object IDs at the bottom of each command.
+You can click on an object ID to navigate directly to that object in the Object Tree, making it easy to inspect or modify the object's properties and locators.

 ### Panel Menu